 More often than not we now use Email rather than post to make the process as efficient, quick and trouble free as possible, but we are happy with either.
 Of course, we are always here for a consultation in person.

 Our Residential Property Conveyancing Team is equipped to ensure the purchase, sale or transfer of your home runs as smoothly as we can make it.
 We also provide expertise on lease extensions, mortgages, renting, protection of property rights, matrimonial property transfers, land registration and commercial transactions.

 Try us for your 24/7, residential online conveyancing quote, FREE.

 Fees for the conveyance of residential property or real estate by private treaty (I.e. not by auction) which comprise:

 (i) Freehold or Leasehold sales or purchases; or

 (ii) mortgages or re-mortgages;

 Please note that the fee shown are “typical” fees, exclusive of Disbursements, and are intended as a guide to assist with your budgeting.
 For the purposes of the above "typical" fees, we have used a property transaction value of £225,001 - £250,000.
-For a guide to our fees for transactions outside this range, please see our "Estimated Fees" Guide or contact us for a Conveyancing Quote HERE.
+For a guide to our fees for transactions outside this range, please contact us for a Conveyancing Quote HERE.